Husky pressure pesters Trojans, 80-47

 While the score was lopsided in favor of North Marion, there were several bright spots for Hampshire, starting with senior Ellen Keaton who saved her best game for last.

-Prior to the departure from HHS yesterday morning, Keaton mentioned that her personal goal at states was to play her best, and that’s exactly what she did.
+Prior to the departure from HHS, Keaton mentioned that her personal goal at states was to play her best, and that’s exactly what she did.

 Keaton recorded a double-double scoring 20 points and 10 rebounds to lead the team.
 Her performance on the court was in tribute to her longtime teammate and friend, senior Jadyn Judy, who could not play due to an eye injury suffered a few weeks ago.